tamarin-prover/tamarin-prover/manual/src/008_modeling-issues.md

 ![ ](../images/ErrorMsg_wellformedness.png)

-This indicates that there might be a problem.
-However, for getting more information, one has to scroll up in the command line.
+Such a wellformedness warning appears in many different error messages at the bottom and indicates that there might be a problem.
+However, for getting more information, one has to scroll up in the command line to look at the more detailed error messages.

 ![ ](../images/ErrorMsg_2.png)